lagom/lagom/docs/manual/java/gettingstarted/GettingStartedSbt.md

  └ build.sbt            → Build configuration
 ```

 * Notice how each service is broken up into two projects: api and implementation.
-The api project contains a service interface through which consumers may interact with the service.
-While the `impl` project contains the actual service implementation.
+The api project contains a service interface through which consumers may interact with the service, while the `impl` project contains the actual service implementation.
 * The `project` folder contains sbt specific files.
 * The `build.sbt` file contains all information necessary to build, run, and deploy your services.